Hi, I’m Lydia. I have a problem and I’m not ashamed to admit it.

 Part 5: wardrobe and styling

-Wild flowers bloom in May, and daisies in June, but both are gone quickly.
-Sunflowers hang out for just a couple of weeks in late summer.
-My favorite shallow creek is only accessible in June (the path is blocked by huge weeds the rest of the summer).
-And fall leaves dazzle us only in October.
+Wildflowers bloom in May, daisies in June, sunflowers for a couple of weeks in late summer.
+Some creeks are only accessible in June, and fall leaves dazzle us in three weeks of October.

 The best family photography locations in Iowa change throughout the year, and it’s my job to know what looks amazing at any given time.